invesalius/invesalius.github.io/edit_documentation_here/source/user_guide/user_guide.md

 -   Apple macOS

+However, Windows offers the most stable performance and the easiest setup.
 The performance of InVesalius depends mainly on the number of reconstructed slices (images offered by the software), the amount of random access memory (RAM) available, the processor clock rate &